yigolden/TiffLibrary/Documentation/supported-tiff-features.md

 Notes about JPEG: Only baseline JPEG is supported.
 The JPEG compression schema (CompressionTag=6) defined in the TIFF 6.0 specification is also not supported.

+## Predictor for Decoding

+* None (PredictorTag=1)
+* Horizontal Predictor (PredictorTag=2)

+Horizontal predictor is usually used along with LZW and Deflate compression to further reduce file size while preserving image quality.

 ## Photometric Interpretations for Encoding

 * TransparencyMask (1 bit)